wpmetabox/docsv2/docs/tutorials/displaying-featured-posts-with-wp-grid-builder.md

 ![The illustration of Grid and Card in the restaurant section](https://i.imgur.com/9NML7JD.png)

-The restaurant's information will be saved in a post of a **custom post type** named **Restaurants**.
+The restaurant's information will be saved in a **custom post type** named **Restaurants**.
 Their names and images are the titles and featured images of the posts.
 And other information, such as address, voucher, and logo also will be saved in **custom fields**.

 So, here are the tools we need for this practice:

-* [Meta Box core plugin](https://wordpress.org/plugins/meta-box/): to have a framework to create custom post type and custom fields;
+* [Meta Box](https://metabox.io): to have a framework to create custom post type and custom fields;
 * [MB Custom Post Types](https://metabox.io/plugins/custom-post-type/): to create custom post types for the restaurants;
 * [Meta Box Builder](https://metabox.io/plugins/meta-box-builder/): to have a UI on the back end to create custom fields to save the extra information of the restaurants;
 * [Elementor](https://elementor.com/): to build the page.
 I use the Elementor Pro;